Need to file state taxes when you live and work in different states?

 The same holds true when the situation is reversed.
 If you live in a state with an income tax, you must file a resident return there.
 But if you work in a state without an income tax, you don’t have to worry about filing a nonresident return.

-If it sounds complex, there’s a reason for that: it is.
+Sound complicated?
+There’s a reason for that: it is.
+But let’s not stress because here’s all you really need to know.
 For this to work, every state needs to make agreements with every other state covering the income they could both theoretically tax.
 These agreements are structured to generate a minimum amount of paperwork and special cases: instead of having some workers who lives in a state but doesn’t pay taxes, the states have someone who lives in the state and pays taxes like everyone else — but gets a special tax credit at the end of the year.

 In a situation like this, it’s often best to talk to your payroll department about how to proceed.
 In places with many out-of-state commuters (like New York, New Jersey, and Connecticut, as well as cities near state borders), they will have the details on how each state treats out-of-state income.